ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/2-preparation.md

 1. A pop-up window will ask to open the asset in Unity.
 You can do this by selecting the _Open Unity Editor_ button

-1. If Unity fails to open the asset or no pop-up appears, select _My Assets_ button in the top-right of the page
+1. If Unity fails to open the asset or no pop-up appears, select _My Assets_ button in the top-right of the page:

     a.
 Your assets should appear in a list